This is long post about a major health crisis I experienced. I feel compelled to write about it for two reasons.

 Six hours later I woke up and realized with no small bit of alarm that I had an awkward bag attached to my stomach!

 The nurse told me it was an ostomy bag and it wasn’t permanent, that I only had to have it until my colon healed.
-In addition to the bag I had 2 annoying drains inserted into my abdominal region and more annoying tubes attached all over.
+In addition to the bag, I had 2 annoying drains coming out above my pelvic bones, and a whole bunch more annoying tubes attached all over.

-And I was in more pain than I knew was possible, so much that I was begging for powerful meds that would knock me out!
+And I was in more pain than I knew was possible, so much so that me a non medicine taker was literally begging for meds powerful enough to make me hallucinate because they numbed the pain and helped me pass out!

-As my new reality settled in I decided to be optimistic about it!
+As my new reality settled in it was sobering, but I decided to be optimistic about it!

 I told myself my body was strong and healthy and I’d heal FAST!
-I thought the drains would be removed soon and I’d be out of the hospital SOON.
-I believed I’d back on my feet within a week.
-And I’d be healed enough to get rid of the bag in about a month.
+I thought the drains would be removed soon and I’d be out of the hospital SOON and I believed I’d back on my feet within a week.
+And I told myself I’d be healed enough to get rid of the bag in about a month.

 Before I got sick I had no conception of what bowel perforations, ostomy bags, or sepsis were about.
 These were just terms I’d heard but I had no idea what they actually involved.